ivos/discovering-reqs/README.md

     - Tables and columns
     - Action buttons
 - Data model
-    - Attributes with status and data type
+    - Attributes, their status and data types
     - Relations
     - Data normalization and denormalization
 - Sample data and it's role in readability of the specification
 - The importance of [naming things](https://martinfowler.com/bliki/TwoHardThings.html)
 - Entity status as a means of driving its lifecycle

-But if there should be just one thing you take out of this read, I really hope it's this:
+However, if there should be just one thing you take out of this read, I really hope it's this:

 > Analyzing system requirements is a process.